 Even if your doctor or medical center does not offer pain-related mental health support onsite, they can likely refer you to a therapist that specializes in pain management.
 It can be very helpful to have interdisciplinary teams work collaboratively on treating chronic pain.
 Therefore, you may want to consider signing a release of information to allow communication between the various professionals you are working with.

-If you are searching for a therapist on your own, using “chronic pain” as a search term on a therapist directory site will help you find a therapist with this subspeciality.
+If you’re searching for a therapist on your own, using “chronic pain” as a search term on an online therapist directory site will help you find someone with this subspeciality.
 You can also search for chronic pain support and therapy groups on the same site.
-Alternately, because CBT and ACT are therapeutic modalities that have both been shown to be effective in treating chronic pain, you may decide to search for a therapist with this specific orientation.
+Alternately, because CBT and ACT are therapeutic modalities that have both been shown effective in treating chronic pain.

 Cost & Insurance